WeebLabs/Hackintosh-Things/AboutThisMacMojave.md

 If the 'nepOS' string does not match the beginning of the later 'nepOS Hyper' string, then all of the characters in that string will be printed using a bold font as shown below.

+Finally, it is important to understand that all of the strings in this file are of a fixed length, which includes the spaces.
+The 'macOS Mojave" string is twelve charatcers in length and can be made shorter but not longer.
+This is because making additional space would shift all of the offsets which follow, meaning that the information is no longer where the system expects it to be.
+The result would be a broken file.

+Shortening the strings does not introduce the same problem, as we can simply replace the unwanted characters with spaces.

 <p align="center">

   <img src="https://i.imgur.com/WzHnU3x.png" title="hover text">
 </p>

+Now that we understand the fundamental principles, it is time to perform the modification.